langworr/json-test/README.md

 # json-test

-This is a test for json.
+This is a test for a [fake API](https://jsonplaceholder.typicode.com/)